Introduction

 Conclusion

-The Nigeria Tax Act 2025 represents a significant shift in how rental payments are treated for tax purposes.
-The new 20% rent relief (capped at N500,000) offers meaningful savings for Nigerian tenants—but only for those who maintain proper documentation.
+The Nigeria Tax Act 2025 marks a major shift in how rental payments are treated for tax purposes.
+With the new 20% rent relief (capped at ₦500,000), Nigerian tenants stand to save meaningfully—but only when they maintain proper documentation.

 Key Takeaways:

-1. Documentation is crucial: Without proper receipts, lease agreements, and bank records, you cannot claim the relief
+- Documentation is non-negotiable: Without proper receipts, lease agreements, and bank records, you cannot claim the relief

-Whether you're a tenant looking to maximize your tax savings or a landlord ensuring proper documentation for your tenants, the path forward is clear: maintain meticulous records, issue and request proper receipts, and embrace digital tools that make compliance effortless.
+Whether you're a tenant looking to maximize your tax savings or a landlord committed to proper documentation, the path forward is clear: maintain meticulous records, issue and request proper receipts, and embrace digital tools that make compliance effortless.

 Ready to simplify your rent management?
-Sign up for Tenantify today and ensure you have all the documentation you need for the 2026 tax year and beyond.
+Sign up for Tenantify today and get all the documentation you need for the 2026 tax year and beyond.

 Sources: